zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 **Inline CSS**

 Inline CSS is written _inside_ of our markup, with styles being applied directly to individual HTML elements using the `style` attribute.
-Here’s an example of styling HTML with inline CSS:
+Here's an example of styling HTML with inline CSS:

 ![](https://cdn-images-1.medium.com/max/1600/1*vMDthM9qBLsONvClseM_ew.png)Notice that standard CSS declaration syntax (i.e. **property: value;**) is used with inline CSS styles

 While technically valid, this method of applying CSS styles to our markup is not preferred and is generally considered bad practice.
 For starters, it contradicts the [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns#HTML,_CSS,_JavaScript) principle of computer science, which basically states that computer programs should be divided into distinct sections that handle unique responsibilities.
 In our case, that means separating the structural layer (HTML) from the presentational (CSS) and behavioral (JavaScript) layers.

-Another downside to inline CSS is that it doesn’t allow us take advantage of [inheritance](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance#Inheritance), a major concept of CSS that makes our code more flexible and helps avoid duplication (we’ll discuss this concept later in this lesson).
+Another downside to inline CSS is that it doesn't allow us take advantage of [inheritance](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance#Inheritance), a major concept of CSS that makes our code more flexible and helps avoid duplication (we'll discuss this concept later in this lesson).
 With inline CSS, we have to write the same CSS rules to _every_ element we want the rules applied to.
 In the above inline CSS example, we would have to add the `style="color: blue;"` attribute to every `p` element in our markup that we wanted to be blue.
-Obviously, this isn’t very scalable.
+Obviously, this isn't very scalable.

 **Internal CSS**